-1. What is an Incorporation?
+1. What is a Lawyer Assisted Incorporation?

 Incorporation is a legal process that involves the creation of an independent legal entity that is recognized by the Canadian government.
 A corporation has the same rights as a person and is considered a separate legal entity.
 Corporations are the most common business structure in Canada and for good reason; incorporating your business can reduce your tax burden, limit your personal liability, give your business a strong foundation to build on, and more.

-2. Why should I incorporate?
+2. Why should I Incorporate?